beeware/briefcase/docs/reference/platforms/windows/index.rst

 .. attribute:: title

-A short human-readable label describing the option.
-Any value provided will be converted into a string for display to the user.
+A short human-readable label describing the option, as a string.

 .. attribute:: description

-A longer description of the purpose of the option.
-Any value provided will be converted into a string for display to the user.
+A longer description of the purpose of the option, as a string.

 .. attribute:: default